Vanderbull/ForbiddenLands/README.md

 # FORBIDDEN LANDS

+## Experience development
+Should the characters develop there skills by using them or should they improve them by getting experience and leveling up and distribute experience points.

+### Pros usage of skills
+- More dynamic development of the character
+### Cons usage of skills
+- More difficult to learn new skills

 ## Character classes
 Should we have character classes or not?
 What do they contribute to the the immersion of the game?
 - Is it better to just let the player develop its character how it wants and let them decide if they are a magician or a warrior bunny?